Writer-in-Residence

 The Writer-in-Residence will participate in the following activities:

-1. Completion of an original piece of work while in residence
+- Endeavor to complete an original piece of work while in residence.

 Dr. Herb Voigt was a member of the Library Board of Trustees from 2012 until his passing in 2018.
 Dr. Voigt was a committed Library supporter, both as a Trustee and a member of the Milton Library Foundation.
 In addition to Dr. Voigt’s distinguished scientific and academic career, he was a lover and supporter of the arts.
 This Writer-in-Residence program celebrates Dr. Voigt’s commitment to libraries and to the arts.